htkang369/age_gender_classification/README.md

 Remember to change path for each input file.

 ## Results:
-Please see the files in /doc
+Please see the pdf file